piotrkotrych/datamatrixReader/README.md

 *   **Poor Decoding Performance:** Experiment extensively with all available image processing parameters.
 The "Iterate Presets" feature is very helpful for this.
 Adaptive thresholding and manual repair can be particularly effective for challenging codes.

 ---

-This README provides a good overview for users and developers interacting with your project.